yihfei/bloom/README.md

 # Bloom

 Bloom is a coffee brewing tracker built with [Next.js](https://nextjs.org).
-It helps coffee enthusiasts document their brewing journey, explore new methods, and refine their craft.
+I made it to help coffee enthusiasts (like myself) document their brewing journey, explore new methods, and refine their craft.

 ---